Model Context Protocol: The Open Standard for AI Integrations

 Interactive Demo: MCP in Action

-Experience the three core concepts of MCP step by step -- from the architecture to the JSON-RPC lifecycle and tool calling:
+Explore the three core concepts of MCP step by step, from the architecture through the JSON-RPC lifecycle to tool calling:

 Wählen Sie ein Szenario und beobachten Sie Schritt für Schritt, wie MCP-Hosts, -Clients und -Server kommunizieren.